ahmadalli/public-notes/docs/0030-netherlands/020-renting-an-apartment.md

 When you apply for an apartment, you usually have to write a letter of intent.
 This is a letter that you write to the landlord to tell them why you want to rent their apartment.
 You can get help from ChatGPT to write this letter.

 On some high demand markets, by signing the letter of intent, you're agreeing to rent the apartment if the landlord accepts your application.
-Unfortunately in my experience, there wasn't much responsibility on the landlord's side to respond as fast as possible so it means that you're locked in for a while and you might loose other opportunities.
+In my experience, there wasn't much responsibility on the landlord's side to respond as fast as possible so it means that you're locked in for a while and you might loose other opportunities.

 ### Contract